Particl-Community/academy/guides/guide_mp_user_best_practices_overview.rst

 - Make sure you know how :term:`Particl Marketplace` and its various features work.
 The best way to do just that is to read the documentation contained here on the Particl Academy.
 - When first launching :term:`Particl Marketplace`, it can take several minutes for it to sync with the :term:`Particl Blockchain` and :term:`SMSG Network <SecureMessaging (SMSG)>`.
 If you don't see any listing, it's most likely because your client is still syncing.
 Just give it some more minutes to complete the process.
-- Because you can't receive any order update when your :term:`Particl Desktop` client is locked, make sure to unlock it before you start processing and working on orders.
+- Because you can't decipher any order update when your :term:`Particl Desktop` client is locked, make sure to unlock it before you start processing and working on orders.
+If you don't unlock your client, you won't see updates until you do.
 - When placing an order with a seller, keep in mind that you still have :doc:`two additional steps <../guides/guide_mp_customer_understanding_buyflow>` that you need to take.
 These extra steps are there to protect you from fraud.

 Buyer's Transaction Process